 Attorney Fees.
-In discrimination/harassment cases, attorney fees are often recoverable (based on the amount of time your Employment Attorney spends working on the case.)
+In discrimination/harassment cases, attorney fees are often recoverable (based on the amount of time your California Employment Attorney spends working on the case.)

 Pain and suffering (also known as "emotional distress") is another type of compensation you might be entitled to obtain as a result of disability discrimination in the employment situation.
 Anxiety, depression, and emotional suffering are some of the damages that can be compensated for.
 Disability discrimination laws attempt to put you in the position you would have been in if the discrimination had not occurred, and therefore can be used to compensate you for past and potential emotional distress.

 The right to recover attorney's fees is one of the most powerful provisions in disability discrimination in employment allegation.
 California lawmakers understood that missed income and mental distress awards could be negligible, so they added this to allow a Los Angeles Disability Discrimination Attorney to take cases.